-This chapter presents the set of features which vary across the various implementations of the C3x/C4x architecture that are of importance to rtems. the set of cpu model feature macros are defined in the file cpukit/score/cpu/c4x/rtems/score/c4x.h and are based upon the particular cpu model defined in the bsp's custom configuration file as well as the compilation command line.
+This chapter presents the set of features which vary across SPARC implementations and are of importance to RTEMS.
+The set of CPU model feature macros are defined in the file cpukit/score/cpu/XXX/XXX.h based upon the particular CPU model defined on the compilation command line.